 League tables can be a good guide, but they cannot tell you which UK university is best for you.
 The best way to find out if a university is right for you is to visit it.

 You can also read about what former students think about the university by looking at data from the National Student Survey, which students take in their final year.
 The survey asks for students to rank their overall satisfaction with different aspects of their university experience, including teaching quality, learning resources, and community feel.
-You can see and compare their responses here.

 When you are choosing which university to apply to, keep the following things in mind: